arpv/node-dbus/README.md

 Defaults to `NDBUS_VARIANT_POLICY_DEFAULT` which suggests that the variant's data-signature will be `a{sv}` for a dict_entry or `av` for array.

-If specified as `NDBUS_VARIANT_POLICY_SIMPLE`, the variant's data signature will contain the *basic* data-type of the *first* property's value of the JS object to be appended.
+If specified as `NDBUS_VARIANT_POLICY_SIMPLE`, the variant's data-signature will contain the *basic* data-type of the *first* property's value of the JS object to be appended.
 For example, if object to be appended is `{a:int b:int}`, the data-signature shall be `a{si}` and so on for string's, bool's, array's and object's.